BLOG NUMBER 6.25

 Expert witnesses specialize in representing both defendants or plaintiffs and are unbiased and provide professional expertise.
 The outcomes of trials are strict processes of the legal proceedings, judge, jury, and legal advisers guidance while the expert witness lends his or her specialized knowledge related to the facts of each case.

-A competent snow removal consultant will have credentials that demonstrate his or her expertise and capabilities.
+A competent consultant will have credentials that demonstrate his or her expertise and capabilities.
 Jeremy Swenson is a Certified Snow Professional.
-In addition to his certification, he stays current on the latest trends and techniques of snow removal.
+In addition to his certification, he stays current on the latest trends and techniques of ice removal.
 He enrolls in classes offered by the Snow & Ice Management Association and the Accredited Snow Contractors Association and is a member of both organizations.
-Mr. Swenson also owns Snowmen, Inc., one of the largest snow removal companies in the Kansas City, Missouri metropolitan area.As the owner of a snow removal company, Jeremy Swenson has personal knowledge implementing many of the snow removal techniques and processes that he testifies about as an expert witness.
+Mr. Swenson also owns Snowmen, Inc., one of the largest companies in the Kansas City, Missouri metropolitan area.As the owner of a ice removal company, Jeremy Swenson has personal knowledge implementing many of the techniques and processes that he testifies about as an expert witness.
 His hands-on experience enhances and contributes to his authoritative knowledge.

 Presentation Abilities and Expert Expertise